zxjcarrot/tabby-dbos/README.md

-# tabby
+# Tabby

-Code for DB-OS co-design buffer manager described in "Practical DB-OS Co-Design with Privileged DB Process".
+Code for DB-OS co-designed buffer manager described in "Practical DB-OS Co-Design with Privileged DB Process".
 The code is based on [vmcache](https://github.com/viktorleis/vmcache).

 ## Environment Variables

-* BLOCK: storage block device (e.g. /dev/nvme0n1 or /dev/md0); default=/tmp/bm
+* BLOCK: storage file (e.g. /mnt/nvme0n1/datafile); default=/tmp/bm
 * VIRTGB: virtual memory allocation in GB (e.g., 1024), should be at least device size; default=16
 * PHYSGB: physical memory allocation in GB = buffer pool size, should be less than available RAM; default=4
 * BATCH: batch size for eviction in pages; default=64